Santosh-Chapagain/Santosh-Chapagain/README.md

 ---

 ## About Me
-Enthusiastic **Data Science & Machine Learning learner** from Nepal.
+Computer Science Student .
-Currently diving into data analysis and related projects.
+**Data Science & Machine Learning** Enthusiast .

 > “Data is the new oil.”